-COW Library : Audio Professionals Tutorials : Marco Solorio : Audio Techniques for Video Editors
+COW Library : Audio Engineering Tutorials : Marco Solorio : Audio Techniques for Video Editors

 A common thing that hurts many videos is a voice-over track that is not dynamically compressed.
 It's all too common where the vocal tracks are recorded on lavaliere mics and that's it.
 The audio is captured with the video and placed on the timeline, maybe with a little levels change but little else.
 This is unfortunate because the audio could sound even better than the original source itself.

 For starters, let's talk about compressed audio.
 This is not in reference to compressed audio as when you encode something like an MP3 file.
 Instead, let's examine dynamic compression.
 Think of it as an automatic volume control.
 When the audio level is low, a Compressor increases the gain automatically.
 When the audio level is high, the compressor decreases the gain automatically.
 This is a compressor in its most simplistic form.
 There are obviously additional functions but let's start there.

 Most non-linear applications have dynamic audio filters.
 In Final Cut Pro, for example, there are several to choose from, such as the built-in FCP "Compressor/Limiter" and the global Apple Audio Units filter, "AUDynamicsProcessor."
 Thirdparty audio filters can also enhance the capabilities of your editing software.